mozilla/popcorn-js/readme.md

 This project is no longer maintained
 ====================================

 Mozilla no longer maintains this project.
-However, if you think you can take it in a new, modern direction, get in touch with us and we can discuss transferring ownership of the project to you.
+There is a fork with more active development [here](https://github.com/menismu/popcorn-js), if you're interested in further development of PopcornJS you may want to check that out.

 ---